 The Foreclosure Sale

-Houses in foreclosure are still the property of the homeowner until the lender legally obtains possession of the property, which typically comes through a final sale of the property to another party.
+During the foreclosure process, the lender cannot evict you, throw your stuff on the curb, or change the locks until they obtain the legal right to do so.
+Houses in foreclosure are still the homeowner’s property until the lender legally obtains possession of the property, which typically comes through a final sale of the property to another party.

 Do You Still Owe Money After Foreclosure?